jnv/bitoff.org/posts/2023-02-08-is-twitter-api-free/index.md

 This feed is passed to automation.
 For Twitter, I've used <acronym title="If This Then That">IFTTT</acronym> to post a new feed item to the Twitter account.
 I assume that a larger provider like IFTTT already pays for Twitter API, so it won't be affected.

-{% figure "ifttt.png", alt="Screenshot of IFTTT applet: If new feed item, then post a tweet." %}
+{% figure "ifttt.png", "Screenshot of IFTTT applet: If new feed item, then post a tweet." %}

 The whole magic behind the [IsTwApiFree bot](https://twitter.com/IsTwApiFree).